bayerf42/Lox68k/doc/extensions.md

 A Lox variable is resolved lexically when it is declared locally or in an enclosing function.
 If it isn't found at compile time, it is assumed to be a global variable, which is resolved dynamically at runtime.
 To define a global variable in Lox, a `var` statement must be executed at top level in a script.
-Global variables exists forever until the REPL is terminated.
+Global variables exist forever until the REPL is terminated.

 Lox68k extends this scheme, a dynamic variable can be defined in a `dynvar` expression and then exists during evaluation of the following subexpression, automatically being removed afterwards.